UnforeseenOcean/Ascender/README.md

 Check our Discord server for updates, info and discussion (and also help us there)

+Also thank Permanull while you are at it, he really deserves it.

 https://discord.gg/PpgHEB8

 ## Introduction
 This is currently a information sharing page/repository for the game Ascend: Hand of Kul.

-~~Our~~ The goal is to create a local server for the game, since the official server has closed down in 2016.
+The goal is to create a local server for the game, since the official server has closed down in 2016.

-(Mad props to Permanull, they definitely know what they are doing unlike me :pensive:)
+(Mad props to Permanull, he definitely knows what he is doing unlike me :pensive:)

-Think of Mooege or Vindictus Offline (I think it was called like that?
-Correct me if I'm wrong).

-I apologize if this repo made you run to the toilet with sheer volume of uneducated guessworks!

 p.s.
 Dear developers at Signal Studios, if you are reading this and loved this game and want to bring it back, please consider helping us.
 Thank you.